aliaafee/alpharay/README.md

 ## Required Dependencies

-tinyxml is the only required dependencies.
+tinyxml is the only required dependency.

 Install it in the standard manner for your system or get it from: